Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AII

 We further simplify the above integrals by using the CS decomposition of the orthogonal group O$(4n)$,

 with

 The integrand is only a function of $\Theta$, not dependent on $u$ and $v$,

+where we have set $g=1$ to lighten the notation.
 Now, we express the Haar measure on $\text O(4n)$ in terms of $u,v$, and $\Theta$.
 Due to the invariance properties of the Haar measure, we can assume that $u_{1,2}$ and $v_{1,2}$ are in the neighborhood of identity.
 Thus, the Haar measure in terms of $u$, $v$, and $\Theta$ is given as

 For $u$ and $v$, the measure is just the Haar measure on $\text O(2n)$, which only contributes an irrelevant overall factor.
 The relevant part is the measure on $\Theta$.
 Thus, we finally have